AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 The basic steps needed to use OCS with Excel are:

+- Step 1 – Create a client

-1. Create a client with a client ID and a secret that can generate bearer tokens with a configurable lifetime.
+   Create a client with a client ID and a secret that can generate bearer tokens with a configurable lifetime.

+- Step 2 – Retrieve the token

-1. Use PowerShell to retrieve a bearer token by presenting the client ID and the secret.
+   Use PowerShell to retrieve a bearer token by presenting the client ID and the secret.

+- Step 3 – Create an API request

-1. Create an API request.
+   Create an API request.

+- Step 4 – Use Excel Power Query to get data from OCS

-1. Use Excel Power Query to get data from OCS, supplying the query along with the bearer token.
+   Use Excel Power Query to get data from OCS, supplying the query along with the bearer token.

+- Step 5 – Transform the data

-1. Transform the data in Power Query and load it into an Excel table.
+   Transform the data in Power Query and load it into an Excel table.

 These are the basics to get new Excel and OCS users up and running quickly.
 More advanced Excel users can automate parts of this to retrieve and renew a bearer token if needed.